Stability analysis of time-delay systems in the parametric space: Stability equivalence along a line

 Thus, the steps $\Delta_k$ cannot become arbitrarily small, concluding the proof. \end{pf}

-\paragraph*{Implementation issues} While it is natural to implement iterative algorithms on a digital computer, such implementations introduce issues related to finite precision and representation of large numbers.
-If $\theta_k$ is convergent, it is expected, as $\theta_k$ iteratively increases, that the steps $\Delta_k$ start converging towards zero.
-Since the algorithm cannot be run indefinitely and the computer precision is finite, a termination criterion needs to be introduced.
-The simplest one is to terminate the algorithm when the step $\Delta_k$ becomes smaller than a prescribed value $\delta$, although more sophisticated termination criteria can be established as well.
-A similar problem occurs if $\theta_k$ is divergent, since it might lead to $\Delta_k > \delta, \forall k \in \mathbb{N}_0$.
-Therefore, the algorithm is also terminated if $\theta_k$ becomes larger than a prescribed value $\Theta$.
+\paragraph*{Implementation issues.}The procedure for approximate evaluation of $\theta_{lim}$ is presented in Algorithm~\ref{alg:line}.
+Numerical implementation of the algorithm introduces issues related to the floating point representation of small and large numbers.
+If $\theta_k$ is convergent, then the steps $\overline{\Delta}(\theta_k)$ converge towards zero as $\theta_k$ iteratively increases.
+Since the computer precision is finite, a termination criterion is introduced when $\eta \overline{\Delta}(\theta_k)$ becomes smaller than a prescribed value $\delta$.
+On the other hand, since the algorithm cannot be run indefinitely, another termination criterion is introduced when $\theta_k$ becomes larger than a prescribed value $\Theta$.
+Hence, if the algorithm returns a value greater than or equal to $\Theta$, it indicates that either the sequence is divergent, or that the stability limit $\theta_{lim}$ is beyond the considered searching domain.
+Increasing $\Theta$ mitigates this problem to a certain extent at the cost of an increased number of iterations.
 Finally, \eqref{eq:line_sufficient} depends on finding the global minimum of a function.
-A wrongly evaluated minimum might lead to an incorrect jump $\Delta_k$, invalidating the results.
-Thus, care must be taken, when performing the necessary global optimizations, to avoid invalid jumps.
-This is precisely the reason why it may be beneficial to use smaller values of the scaling factor $\eta \in (0, 1)$ in Lemma \ref{lem:merged}, and consequently in Theorem \ref{thm:line_nsc_convergence}.
-Taking that into account, the procedure for approximate evaluation of $\theta_{lim}$ is presented as Algorithm~\ref{alg:line}.
+If the minimum is overestimated due to numerical issues related to the finite precision of floating point arithmetics, an accidental jump, $\overline{\Delta}(\theta_k)$, of $\theta$ beyond the true stability limit, $\theta_{lim} < \Theta$, may occur, leading to a wrong evaluation of $\theta_{lim}$.
+Thus, care must be taken, when performing the necessary global optimizations, to avoid such accidental jumps.
+This is precisely the reason why the scaling factor $\eta \in (0, 1)$ is introduced in Lemma \ref{lem:merged}, and Theorem \ref{thm:line_nsc_convergence}.

-It is worth emphasizing that the complexity of Algorithm~\ref{alg:line} is independent from $n$ (the dimension of $\bm{\tau}$), since only the scalar $\theta$ in \eqref{eq:line_parametrization} is computed iteratively.